Edward-J-Xu/SketchMate/README.md

 - Export to PNG (Additional Features)
 - Export to PDF (Additional Features)
 - Save and Restore Window Size/Positon on exit and relaunch.
-- Once logged in, the local whiteboard for the user will be loaded automatically.
+- Once logged in, the local board for the user will be loaded automatically.
 - Switching between Light Theme and Dark Theme (Additional Features)
 - User/Board Data Stored on Cloud, communicated by HTTP and SQL
 - User allowed to launch multiple instances using remote data.